AlexMcKonst/MASC/README.md

-# My_autos
+# MASC

 Hello!

 I am 3D designer.
-I write code for my menu WIP "MY_AUTOS" with a collection of frequently used commands when working in Blender
+I write code for my menu [WIP] "MASC" with a collection of frequently used commands when working in Blender "MASC" is a set of scenarios for automating routine workflows and settings.

 ## 1) Seek and destroy.